chaiexe/TryHackMe-Write-ups/Chocolate-Factory/README.md

 ![Alt text](16)

 Inside the `/root/` directory, I found a file named root.py, which required a key to access.
-Using the previously obtained key granted access to the final flag, along with an ASCII message that read:
+Using the previously obtained key (include the full key beginning with `b'-` ending with `='`) granted access to the final flag, along with an ASCII message that read:
 ```
 # python root.py
 Enter the key: [INSERT KEY]